apple2373/word-learning.cogsci2020/README.md

 ```
 This trains with the subset of `naiming_3s_whole_img_acuity.txt`.

-All the training I did for this paper is in `./train_cnns/all_trainings.sh`.
-The training results are in `./experiments/cogsci2020-reported/`
+All the training I did for this paper is [`all_trainings.sh`](./train_cnns/all_trainings.sh)  .
+The training results are in `./experiments/cogsci2020-reported/`, which is included in the salk, but not in this github repository.

 ## Results
 The results plot used in the paper is in `./results`.
 The code to make these plots are `./ipython/results-cnn-train-reported-cogsci2020.ipynb`